Tamboro31 August, 2010

 If there is one film that should be used as an introduction for anyone wanting to visit Brazil it is this.
 Situated somewhere between an elaborate tourism advert and Godfrey Reggio’s Koyaanisqatsi this is a lush slow-burning voyage across Brazil’s earth and culture.
 Making full use of steady-cam when running along with kids on the beach or hovering over favelas and the jungle it paints a beautiful portrait of both the vastness of the country and the richness of its culture.

 The images throughout this segment, as well as the whole film, are so powerful that full marks have to go to Bernandes for his direction here.
 The colours and vibrancy are forever entrancing, and although there is a period in the middle where things slow down a little too much, generally the film maintains a strong pace throughout.
 Something that is not altogether easy for a film that is based on simply images and occasional quotes.
+Another method that will allow you to look at an Instagram story in private is by using a third-party app, using a website like InstaStories.watch – InstaStories Anonymously For this, all you’ll need is the username of the desired story you’d like to look at.
 I would encourage anyone who has an interest in Brazil to please watch this film as it really captures the magic of the country, as well as some of the sadder aspects.
 This truly is a beautiful piece of film-making.